HathorNetwork/rfcs/text/0000-p2p-identity.md

 ## DNS Bootstraping

 The full-node does a DNS Query of type TXT to a given list of hosts.
 Each DNS Query returns a list of URLs where the node should connect to.
 The URLs have the following format: `scheme://host:port[/?id=<peer-id>]`, where the `id` is optional.
-When the `id` is given, the full-node should enforce it during the peer identity step.
+When the `id` is given, the full-node should enforce it during the peer identity step and, if not given, we add in this connection the NO_PEER_ID_URL flag to save that we haven't double checked the peer id of this connection.

 For each URL resolved in the DNS query, a TLS connection is started and, during the handshake, the peers will exchange their certificates and generate session keys.
 After the TLS is enabled, both peers will move to the HELLO state.

+Another bootstraping possibility is to pass the URL of the peer you want to connect when starting your node using the `--bootstrap` parameter.
+The connection process is the same of the other case.

 ## Hello State